 We study the rapidly growing literature on the causal effects of financial education programs in a meta-analysis of 76 randomized experiments with a total sample size of over 160,000 individuals.
+Many of these experiments are published in top economics and finance journals.
 The evidence shows that financial education programs have, on average, positive causal treatment effects on financial knowledge and downstream financial behaviors.
-Treatment effects are economically meaningful in size, similar to those realized by educational interventions in other domains and are at least three times as large as the average effect documented in earlier work.
-These results are robust to the method used, restricting the sample to papers published in top economics journals, including only studies with adequate power, and accounting for publication selection bias in the literature.
-We conclude with a discussion of the cost-effectiveness of financial education interventions.
+Treatment effects are economically meaningful in size, similar to those realized by educational interventions in other domains, and robust to accounting for publication bias in the literature.
+We also discuss the cost-effectiveness of financial education interventions.